Lamictal Withdrawal: Symptoms, Timeline & Treatment

 The effective dose is so close to the maximum allowed dosage that it is normal for people taking Lamictal to not realize that they are misusing the drug until they start to experience withdrawal symptoms.

 Lamictal is a psychotherapeutic drug, which means taking it has an effect on your mood when used to treat epilepsy-related depression.
 This makes it very easy for someone to get hooked on the pleasurable “high” that is experienced soon after taking Lamictal.
-As a result, there is a constant risk that even patients with genuine medical conditions, such as depression, will be tempted to self-medicate anytime they feel down or need to escape stress and reality.
+As a result, there is a constant risk that even patients with genuine mental health conditions, such as depression, will be tempted to self-medicate anytime they feel down or need to escape stress and reality, potentially leading to drug addiction.

 One of the common ways in which Lamictal is misused is by chewing pills that are meant to be swallowed or, in extreme cases, injecting, smoking, or snorting the powdered tablets.
-This will send the full dosage directly into the bloodstream, even though it was meant for extended-release.
+This recreational drug use will send the full dosage directly into the bloodstream, even though it was meant for extended-release.

 By doing this, patients will bypass the digestion stage that was supposed to occur in the gastrointestinal tract, and they will immediately experience the full strength of the mood-altering drug.
 While this will produce the desired effect of immediately improving the patient’s mood, it will also put them at a very high risk of a drug overdose.

-Overdose of Lamictal is very serious, especially when the drug is taken with other medications, such as valproic acid, and can result in the following:
+Overdose of Lamictal is very serious, especially when the drug is taken with other medications, such as valproic acid, and can result in the following adverse effects:

 - Loss of consciousness and sedation

-- An allergic reaction, such as a severe skin rash
+- An allergic-type reaction, such as a severe skin rash

 - Involuntary eye movements